Updated: February 18, 2026

 This policy applies to all pathways to citizenship, including by descent, marriage, naturalization, investment, or under the Jewish Law of Return.
 This is a common practice, and many people, including US citizens, choose to obtain Portuguese citizenship while retaining their original nationality.

-Apart from finding a viable pathway to citizenship, applicants will also need to meet other requirements, including proof of Portuguese language proficiency at an A2 level, a clean health record, proof of residency, and a clean criminal record.
+In addition to finding a viable pathway to citizenship, applicants will also need to meet other requirements, including proof of Portuguese language proficiency at the A2 level, a clean health record, proof of residency, and a clean criminal record.

 Benefits of Portuguese Dual Citizenship